Irrational toric varieties and secondary polytopes: Introduction

 This theory of irrational toric varieties has a similar motivation to the development of small covers~\cite{DJ} from toric topology~\cite{BP}, noncommutative toric varieties~\cite{KLMV}, and Ford's toroidal embedding from an irrational fan~\cite{Ford}---these all generalize some aspects of toric varieties to more general polytopes and fans.
-This is a vast subject.
-For its current state, we recommend the survey~\cite{Verjovsky}.
-We extend the theory and construction of toric varieties to objects which have arisen in the applications of mathematics, specifically log-linear models in statistics~\cite{Goodman} and toric patches in geometric modeling~\cite{Krasauskas}.
-Consequently, the objects we construct are distinct from these other generalizations, although we expect a relation to some small covers and to LVM manifolds~\cite{LV,Me}, and more generally to symplectic tori quasifolds~\cite{BaPr,BZ,P}.
+We also understand LVM manifolds~\cite{LV,Me} as another topic in this theme.
+Some connections between these topics are covered in the survey~\cite{Verjovsky}.
+Another related approach to generalizing classical toric varieties to irrational objects from the view of symplectic geometry are tori quasifolds~\cite{BaPr,BZ,P}.
+A forthcoming volume of surveys~\cite{IMSA_volume} aims to help unify these different irrational generalizations of classical toric varieties.

 In Section~\ref{S:classical}, we sketch the classical construction of a toric variety from a rational fan, and recall that a toric variety is a functor on commutative monoids.
 We recall some properties of irrational affine toric varieties in Section~\ref{S:Affine}.
 We construct irrational toric varieties from arbitrary fans in Section~\ref{S:irrational}, and establish their main properties.
 Section~\ref{S:projective} develops global properties of irrational toric varieties.
 While our results on irrational toric varieties parallel some on classical toric varieties, their proofs require different methods, as fundamental facts from algebraic geometry do not hold for irrational toric varieties.
 This is condensed from the 2018 Texas A\&M Ph.D.\ thesis of Pir~\cite{Ata_Thesis}.
 Having developed this theory, we use it in Section~\ref{S:Hausdorff} to establish our main result, identifying the moduli space of Hausdorff limits of a projective irrational toric variety with the secondary polytope.